Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 The *Screw* tool combines a repetitive *Spin* with a translation, to generate a screw-like, or spiral-shaped, object.
-Use this tool to create screws, springs, or shell-shaped structures (Sea shells, Wood Screw Tips, Special profiles, etc).
+Use this tool to create screws, springs, or shell-shaped structures (Sea shells, Wood Screw Tips, Special profiles, etc.).

 The main difference between the Screw Tool and the :doc:`Screw Modifier </modeling/modifiers/generate/screw>` is that the Screw Tool can calculate the angular progressions using the basic profile angle automatically.